bekzatalish/bekzatalish.github.io/README.md

 To set up your environment to edit and test this website, run `bundle install`.

+To build the website locally, run `bundle exec jekyll build`.

 To test the website locally, run `bundle exec jekyll serve` and open your browser at http://localhost:4000/.